3lvia/designsystem/packages/components/README.md

 - Follow
   [naming conventions](https://elvia.atlassian.net/wiki/spaces/TEAMATOM/pages/309464209/Navnekonvensjoner) for
   all props.
 - Write Jest unit tests for the component.
-The tests should primarly test the properties that can be sent into the component.
+The tests should primarily test the properties that can be sent into the component.
 - When adding a new component make sure all points in the [review process doc](https://elvia.atlassian.net/wiki/spaces/TEAMATOM/pages/10427498683/Review+prosess) has been addressed.